FAQ

 Weaknesses:

 • Cost of living: Seattle has become a costly city in which to live.
-Affordable living opportunities continue to exist with in close proximity to all training sites, and past fellows and our faculty are ready to provide guidance on living options.
+Affordable living opportunities continue to exist within close proximity to all training sites, and past fellows and our faculty are ready to provide guidance on living options.

 [To Top]